 Dog bites can cause serious pain and injury to the victims of the aggressive animal.
-In the worst cases, it can be essential to recognize signs and symptoms of your condition and know how to temporarily treat it.
+In the worst cases, it can be essential to recognize the signs and symptoms of your condition and know how to temporarily treat it.
 One of the most serious injuries that can occur during a dog attack is a bone fracture.
 A dog’s jaw is strong enough to break the bones in a human body if enough force is used.
-In addition to great pain that will certainly be experienced during a bone fracture, there is also the risk of infection, due to the puncture wounds left by the dog.
+In addition to great pain that will certainly be experienced during a bone fracture, dog bite fractures also have a high risk of infection, due to the puncture wounds left by the dog.

 In either case, victims of dog bites must suffer a lot of pain and suffering and financial expense from medical bills and time missed from work.
 These things are covered by personal injury damages that can be gotten with the help of an experienced attorney.
 If you or a loved one has been bitten or attacked by a dog, call experienced lawyer Nick Ortiz at (888) 321-8131 to discuss your claim.